priyansh210/ns3-marl-uav/doc/source/defiance-design.rst

 provide.
 Using this data, sockets can be created and connected to each other.

-:code:`RlApplications` should handle the interfaces of their communication channels transparently, e.g. independent from the protocol type.
+:code:`RlApplication`\ s should handle the interfaces of their communication channels transparently, e.g. independent from the protocol type.
 Additionally, direct communication without simulated network traffic should be possible.
-To this end, the :code:`ChannelInterface` class was introduced as a generalized interface used in :code:`RlApplications`.
+To this end, the :code:`ChannelInterface` class was introduced as a generalized interface used in :code:`RlApplication`\ s.
 It is subclassed by the :code:`SocketChannelInterface` class, which is responsible for creating sockets when provided with the necessary information (IP addresses and protocol type).
-The :code:`SimpleChannelInterface` provides the :code:`RlApplications` with the same interface while maintaining a direct reference to another :code:`SimpleChannelInterface` to allow communication with a fixed delay (which might also be 0).
+The :code:`SimpleChannelInterface` provides the :code:`RlApplication`\ s with the same interface while maintaining a direct reference to another :code:`SimpleChannelInterface` to allow communication with a fixed delay (which might also be 0).